stephenrumph/Auto-add-readme.md-to-new-directory/Readme.md

 # Directory Monitoring and README Generation

-This process involves a script designed to monitor specific directories (`THM_BOXES` and `HTB_BOXES`) for the creation of new directories.
+This process involves a script designed to monitor directories for the creation of new directories.
 Upon detecting a new directory, it automatically generates a structured `README.md` file within it, filled with template content for further detailing.
+I made this with the intention to be used in cyber security research to automate a beginning step in the process.

 ## Prerequisites